lingjie-js/lingjie/docs/assets/docs-en/lingjie-shell-and-lingjie-page.md

 # Lingjie-shell & Lingjie-page

-Adding some configs to `shell` and apps that want to connect lingjie could make lingjie micro-frontend more flexible.
+Adding some configs to shell and micro-app could make lingjie micro-frontend more flexible.

+&nbsp;

-> ## lingjie shell
+## lingjie shell

 Configuring `window.__lingjie_shell_config__` in the `shell` could set which pages are allowed to join the lingjie micro-frontend, their back actions, turn off the sliding animation, etc.